AztecProtocol/aztec-v1-specification/README.md

 This is required because the maximum value of an AZTEC note is approximately `2^26` (it is dependent on ACE's common reference string) - there is an associated loss of precision when converting a `256` bit variable into a `26` bit variable.

-### `uint256 totalSupply`

-This variable represents the total amount of tokens that currently reside within `ACE` as a result of tokens being converted into AZTEC notes, for a given note registry.

 ### `ERC20 linkedToken`

 This is the address of the registry's linked ERC20 token.
 Only one token can be linked to an address.